 Social media monitoring for competitive and market research

 Social media tracking has the power to deliver market insights “straight from the horse’s mouth.”
 So it makes sense that companies make use of social media intelligence in addition to their traditional market research efforts.
 Social media monitoring tools can help marketers better understand the competitive landscape and the needs of their target audiences.
 An analysis of social data can distill thousands of conversations into a handful of actionable insights.
 For example, social listening could reveal a trend in customers using your product in a different way than you imagined, opening up new audiences and messaging opportunities.
 Or social media analytics tools could uncover negativity around a new product released by your competitor, giving you insight into how to compete with them.

 Gathering market insights from social media tracking has the advantage of taking place in the moment.
-Social media happens in real time, telling you how your audience feels right now -- as opposed to satisfaction scores, sales figures, and surveys, which indicate what happened in the past.
+Social media happens in real time, telling you how your audience feels right now – as opposed to satisfaction scores, sales figures, and surveys, which indicate what happened in the past.
 Having a real-time pulse on your customers and the market proves incredibly valuable to strategic planning.
-For more on this topic, read How Social Media Insights Can (And Should) Drive Business Strategy.

 Providing social care and deriving market insight from social media tracking are both impossible without the right technology.
 Two main factors come into play: filtering out the social noise to identify top priorities and automating the gathering of insights from social data.
 Advanced social media monitoring software uses natural language processing to understand unstructured language, even slang and sarcasm.
 This technology acts as “noise-cancelling” for social media, alerting your team to only the small percentage of chatter that needs attention.
 This allows you to follow up promptly and diffuse negative situations with customers, as well as act quickly to engage customers proactively when warranted.